Rice is a tropical cereal, but it also grows in some temperate regions with a warmer climate.

-Rice is the main staple food for many people in East and South Asia, Middle East, Latin America, West Indies.
+It is the main staple food for many people in East and South Asia, Middle East, Latin America, West Indies.
 It is grown throughout the tropics with main production in China, India, Indonesia, Bangladesh, Vietnam, Thailand and Myanmar.

-Rice is a domesticated plant belonging to the family of the grasses.
+This is a domesticated plant belonging to the family of the grasses.
 It is usually grown as an annual plant, but in the tropics it can be grown as a perennial.

 The plant starts as a seedling (one stem) but because of tillering during the vegetative stage, the plant will eventually produce many stems (tillers) which each can produce a panicle with seeds.

-At the tip of the stem the rice plant develops a panicle, which may contain up to 200 flowers, each producing a rice seed.
+At the tip of the stem the plant develops a panicle, which may contain up to 200 flowers, each producing a rice seed.
 As the plant has many tillers, one plant can produce thousands of seeds.

-Rice grains are usually 5 to 12 mm long and 2 to 3 mm wide, depending on the variety.
+The grains are usually 5 to 12 mm long and 2 to 3 mm wide, depending on the variety.

 Climate and weather:

 Rice prefers a tropical or warm climate, with a lot of rainfall.
 But if irrigation water is available rice can also be grown in drier areas or during dry season.